-Following the acquisition of RAS and Wavestream, our research and development activities expanded to include facilities in Bulgaria, California and Singapore.
+Our research and development activities are located in Israel, Bulgaria, Moldova, California and Singapore.
 The Bulgarian center is dedicated to developments related to our Satcom-On-The-Move antennas and Wavestream's facilities both in California and Singapore are focused on the continuing design and development for SSPAs.
-We also conduct activities at our facilities in Moldova and in Israel to support our research and development efforts.
+Our facilities in Moldova and in Israel support our research and development efforts.

-We devoted significant research and development resources in 2013, 2012 and 2011 to the development of our SkyEdge family of products.
+We devoted significant research and development resources in the last few years to the development of our SkyEdge family of products, including to the development of our own proprietary hardware platforms for both baseband equipment and software.
+In 2014, we invested heavily into developing the new baseband equipment (x-chassis) optimized for multi-spot beam networks.
 We develop our own network software and software for our VSATs.
-Our resources in 2013, 2012 and 2011 were also used for the acquired family of products from Raysat and Wavestream as well as for our Ka-band VSAT products and for development of our GLT-1000, MLT-1000 products, point to point or point to multipoint satellite modems.
+Our resources in the years 2011 through 2014 were also used for the acquired family of products from Raysat and Wavestream as well as for our Ka-band VSAT products and for development of our GLT-1000, MLT-1000 products, point to point or point to multipoint satellite modems.
 These modems deliver satellite communications for on-the-move, stationary, point-to-point (SCPC), and point-to-multipoint (managed MCPC) operations.

 Our software and our internally developed hardware are proprietary and we have implemented protective measures both of a legal and practical nature.
 We have obtained and registered patents in the U.S. and in various other countries in which we offer our products and services.
 We rely upon the copyright laws to protect against unauthorized copying of the object code of our software and upon copyright and trade secret laws for the protection of the source code of our software.
 We derive additional protection for our software by generally licensing only the object code to customers and keeping the source code confidential.
 In addition, we enter into confidentiality agreements with our customers and other business partners to protect our software technology and trade secrets.
-We have also obtained trademark registrations in the U.S. and abroad for additional protection of our intellectual property.
+We have also obtained trademark-registrations in the U.S. and various other countries for additional protection of our intellectual property.
 Despite all of these measures, it is possible that competitors could copy certain aspects of our technology or obtain information that we regard as a trade secret in violation of our legal rights.

 In accordance with our agreements with the OCS, we are eligible to participate in programs under which we have received and eligible to receive future research and development grants for financing research and development projects in Israel pursuant to the provisions of The Encouragement of Industrial Research and Development Law, 1984.
-With respect to some of the OCS approved programs, we are obligated to pay the OCS royalties from the revenues derived from products developed within the framework of such programs. owever, However, most of our OCS programs are non-royalty bearing programs.
+We are also participating in a funding program of the Israel US binational industrial R&D foundation.
+With respect to some of our funding programs, we are obligated to pay royalties from the revenues derived from products developed within the framework of such programs.
+However, most of our programs are non-royalty bearing programs.

-The following table sets forth, for the years indicated, our gross research and development expenditures, the portion of such expenditures which was funded by non-royalty bearing grants and the net cost of our research and development activities:
+The following table sets forth, for the years indicated, our gross research and development expenditures, the portion of such expenditures which was funded mainly by non-royalty bearing grants and the net cost of our research and development activities:

-Years
+Years ended December 31,

-2013 2012 2011
+2014 2013 2012

 (U.S. dollars in thousands)

-Gross research and development costs .
-29,491 32,296 35,076
+Gross research and development costs 27,635 29,491 32,296

 Less:

-Grants 1,591 3,055 3,375
+Grants 2,477 1,591 3,055

-Research and development costs - net .
-27,900 29,241 31,701
+Research and development costs - net 25,158 27,900 29,241